eabadir/PprobablyEqualsNP/EGPT/Complexity/ComputationModelSketch.md

 structure Constraint where
-  -- Defines what aspect of a SubProgramView is being constrained -- e.g., currentPosition, currentTime, or a pattern in processedTape targetAspect : SubProgramView → GInt -- Or GNat, or Bool if it's a predicate -- The actual constraint data (e.g., a list of forbidden values for targetAspect) constraintData : ConstraintTape
+  -- Defines what aspect of a SubProgramView is being constrained -- e.g., currentPosition, currentTime, or a pattern in processedTape targetAspect : SubProgramView → GInt -- Or ParticlePath, or Bool if it's a predicate -- The actual constraint data (e.g., a list of forbidden values for targetAspect) constraintData : ConstraintTape
   -- The checking function
-  -- Takes: current time (Nat), value of targetAspect, constraintData → Bool (true if valid) -- Making checker more general: checker : GNat → SubProgramView → ConstraintTape → Bool deriving Repr -- Constraint itself does not need BEq unless used in sets directly
+  -- Takes: current time (Nat), value of targetAspect, constraintData → Bool (true if valid) -- Making checker more general: checker : ParticlePath → SubProgramView → ConstraintTape → Bool deriving Repr -- Constraint itself does not need BEq unless used in sets directly

 abbrev ConstraintSet (numConstraints : Nat) := Vector Constraint numConstraints